antronerds/r2-tutorials/original/R2Tutorials.md

 scheme and finally also a code representing the platform which has been used.
 If you are supplying a dataset other than Affymetrix gene expression arrays (Exon or U\*\*\*), then you should provide us with the normalization, and platform used as well.
-The platform, doesn’t have to be the code that R2 uses, but can also be described by the manufacturer and the array ID.
+The platform, doesnï¿½t have to be the code that R2 uses, but can also be described by the manufacturer and the array ID.